 - Don’t get enough exercise

 If diabetes is caught early, dog diabetes life expectancy prognosis is very good.
-In fact, prognosis is considered excellent for early diagnosis.
+In fact, the prognosis is considered excellent for early diagnosis.
 However, the long-term expectation is owner-compliance with treatment and regular follow-up care.

 In order to do that, you will need to bring your dog for regular screening.
 Maintain regularly scheduled check-ups before signs and symptoms become obvious.